woodpecker-ci/woodpecker/docs/docs/20-usage/41-registries.md

 ## Local Images

 :::warning
-For this privileged rights are needed only available to admins.
-In addition this only works when using a single agent.
+For this, privileged rights are needed only available to admins.
+In addition, this only works when using a single agent.
 :::

 It's possible to build a local image by mounting the docker socket as a volume.